Craig Alexander to decide on Kona in August

 “Things can change, and plans can change.
 Obviously, straight away I started to think about Kona.”

-Knowing his son would not be attending school in January, Alexander took up the option to race Ironman Melbourne to validate his entry for Kona.
-Before racing the Asia-Pacific Championships, Alexander wiped the deepest 70.3 field assembled in Australia this season.
+Knowing his son would not be attending school in January, Alexander took up the option to race the Ironman Asia-Pacific Championship in Melbourne, Australia to validate his entry for Kona.

 “I’ve stated in the past I feel when I’ve got fit I can still compete, I showed that at Geelong in what I think is the best 70.3 field that’s ever been assembled in Australia for a long time.
 Tim Reed was there, Brad Kahlefeldt, Peter Robertson, Courtney Atkinson, James Hodge, it was a great field.
 Tim Berkel, Clayton Fettell, the list goes on.